-As a criminal defense attorney in North Charleston, South Carolina, I know that being convicted of a violent crime in South Carolina has life-changing consequences including the potential for a long jail sentence.
+As a criminal defense lawyer in Charleston, SC, I know that being convicted of a violent crime in South Carolina has life-changing consequences including the potential for a long jail sentence.
 In addition, you can face heavy fines long probation periods and restitution payments to the victim.
 Your employment options will be limited and you will lose some basic constitutional rights such as owning a weapon.
 This article covers those crimes that are considered “violent” in South Carolina and the penalties for each.

 Violent Crime Offenses in South Carolina